 Other Tasks in the Organic Garden This Month

 - Monitor your garden for water needs.
-If we go several weeks without precipitation or snow on the ground, water your plants.
+Between now and spring, water plants if we have several weeks without snow or rain.

 - Prune shrubs and trees as necessary to remove dead or damaged branches, but hold off on other pruning until late winter.